 |Pregnancy (18 years or younger)||n/a||350|

 Magnesium toxicity through food intake is not a concern for most healthy people.
 However, people with kidney disease may develop toxicity because the kidneys are responsible for regulating the level of magnesium in the blood.
 Also it is possible to take too much magnesium in supplements.
 Symptoms of magnesium toxicity include:

 Magnesium is found in a variety of foods.
 The best sources are legumes, nuts, whole grains, and certain vegetables.
 "Hard" water (which is high in dissolved minerals, specifically calcium and magnesium) is also a source of magnesium.

 Foods that provide high levels of magnesium include:

 Greater magnesium intake is associated with a lower incidence of high blood pressure .
 This is the finding of a few large clinical studies.
 One of these, the DASH (Dietary Approaches to Stop Hypertension) study found that a diet high in magnesium, potassium, and calcium and low in sodium and fat can significantly lower blood pressure.
 You can get these nutrients by eating a diet rich in fresh fruits and vegetables, legumes, whole grains, and low-fat dairy foods.
-Another group of researchers studied 30,000 US male health professionals over several years.
-The study found a greater magnesium intake was significantly associated with a lower risk of hypertension.

 Based on the growing number of studies showing a positive role for magnesium in managing blood pressure, the Joint National Committee on Prevention, Detection, Evaluation, and Treatment of High Blood Pressure recommends maintaining an adequate magnesium intake to prevent and manage high blood pressure.